tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <strong>**kwargs</strong>
 <blockquote>
 Additional keyword arguments for the [CalibratedClassifierCV](https://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html) instance.
-Using cv='prefit' will use the trained model and fit the calibrator on the test set.
+Using cv="prefit" will use the trained model and fit the calibrator on the test set.
 Note that doing this will result in data leakage in the test set.
 Use this only if you have another, independent set for testing.
 </blockquote>